 Kicking us off on the road to tasty and cheap cocktails is a 3-ingredient vodka classic.
 The Vodka Cranberry, or Cape Codder if you happen to be from Cape Cod, is a simple blend of vodka and cranberry juice with a dash of OJ.
-It’s tart and refreshing with a hint of orange sunshine sweetness.
-Serve it in a highball with lots of ice and savour the flavours of this delicious budget cocktail.
+It’s tart and refreshing with a hit of orange sunshine sweetness.
+Serve it in a highball with lots of ice, and savor the flavors of this delicious budget cocktail.

 2. Cuba Libre

 Our next budget cocktail is the cheapest way to take your tastebuds on a Cuban adventure.
 It’s the rum and Coke classic, and it’s been refreshing tired salsa dancers since the 1900s.
 We’re always amazed when such a simple cocktail can taste so darn good.
 The spicy sweetness of the rum twirls in time to the effervescent cola bite, while lime adds the final flourish.

 If you’re on the hunt for cheap cocktail recipes, then you must try the Black Russian.
 With just a couple of rocks, a splash of coffee liqueur, and a glug of vodka the Black Russian is born.
 It’s rich and sweet with a vodka bite that will have you coming back sip after sip.
 If you have some cream, you can add a splash and convert it to a White Russian.

 4. Malibu Sunset